BestReviews is reader-supported and may earn an affiliate commission. Details

-Features attachments that focus on back tension while also allowing for a full body massage.
-Boasts six levels of intensity.
+Features attachments that focus on back tension while allowing for a full-body massage.
+Boasts different levels of intensity.
 Aids in relaxation and helps in recovery for athletes.
 Powerful battery that charges quickly.

 Targets the entire back, including the neck and shoulders.
 Can be set to focus on the upper back, lower back, the whole back, or a localized problem area.
 Features 2 vibration massage nodes in the seat for relaxed legs and hips.
 Soothing heat is a nice touch.
 Users rave about its ability to reduce aches and pains.